alokkik/blog/index.md

 # ICC Men's T20 World Cup 2021

 <p> Though football is one of the most popular games in the world but when it comes to cricket, ICC's tournaments are not far behind.
 It doesn't matter, if you are a cricket fan or not, you must have encountered some cricket-based ads, blog links, and whatnot.
-So many promotional advertising messages and emails must have realized you, how religiously people follow cricket and like to discuss it.
+So many promotional advertising messages and emails must have made you realize, how religiously people follow cricket and like to discuss it.
 In this blog, We would discuss this year's cricket world cup, various participating teams, their statistics, and past performances.
 We will be concluding our discussion by methodically predicting finalists, semi-finalists, and top teams in the qualifier round.</p>

 ### Why prediction?

-<p> Human has always been curious about the future and future events.
+<p> Humans have always been curious about the future.
 Knowing what would happen in near future beforehand is no less than a superpower.
 Presently, Researchers and Scientists are using historical data to observe patterns to forecast/predict upcoming events so our lives can be easier.
 In Statistics, the words Prediction, Forecasting, and Estimation are identical and can be used interchangeably.
 "Prediction" more naively can be described as a well-informed guess or opinion.
 Therefore, In this article, we will use the magical power of historical data to predict the winners of the tournament before they actually win.</p>

 ### Where to begin?